 Creamy Coconut Shrimp with tomatoes, garlic, ginger, and basil is a delicious Whole30 and Paleo friendly meal that comes together in less than 30 minutes.
-Delicious served on a bed of zucchini noodles, cauliflower rice, or spaghetti squash, this dish will become a weeknight favorite.
 Jump to Recipe keyboard_arrow_down

-This Creamy Coconut Shrimp made with tomatoes, onions, garlic, ginger, fresh basil, tomatoes, and shrimp in a creamy coconut milk sauce is seriously good.
+This Coconut Shrimp made with tomatoes, onions, garlic, ginger, fresh basil, tomatoes, and shrimp in a creamy coconut milk sauce is seriously good.
 Like we were licking the sauce off our plates good.
 Served with zucchini noodles or spaghetti squash for an easy meal.

 I have always been a huge fan of curry.
 It's something I make all the time but I realize it isn't for everyone.
 That's where this simple dish comes in.
 It reminds me of a delicious curry dish but without the actual curry.
 You still get the creamy coconut part, you still get garlic and ginger, you still get a touch of spice, but you don't get any of the funkiness of curry that some people don't like.
 It's so good, you will make this again and again.

 When it comes to serving this dish, there are endless options.
 Normally I serve it on a bed of zucchini noodles, spaghetti squash, or cauliflower rice for a low carb and Whole30/Paleo friendly option.
 Ir's also delish over brown rice or some soba noodles.
 If you love soups, add some chicken or shrimp broth and it quickly becomes a soup.
 You can throw in some extra veggies or add a starch like rice noodles or quinoa.
 Prepared this way, it kind of reminds me of traditional Thai coconut soup, especially if you squeeze in some lime juice.

 - If you don't have fresh tomatoes, canned tomatoes work just fine in this recipe.
 Drain the tomatoes before adding them so that you get a thick and creamy sauce.